School of Rock: Awards and nominations

 The film was nominated for several awards, including Black receiving a Golden Globe Award nomination for Best Actor – Comedy or Musical (which he lost to Bill Murray for Lost in Translation), and winning an MTV Movie Award for Best Comedic Performance.
 In 2004, the film won Best Comedy Film at the British Comedy Awards.

 Legacy

 Possible sequel

 In 2008, Jack Black said that a sequel was being considered.
 It was later reported that director Richard Linklater and producer Scott Rudin would return.
 Mike White was returning as screenwriter for the sequel, titled School of Rock 2: America Rocks, which picks up with Finn leading a group of summer school students on a cross-country field trip that delves into the history of rock 'n' roll.
 In 2012, Black stated that he believed the sequel was unlikely, saying, "I tried really hard to get all the pieces together.
 I wouldn't want to do it without the original writer and director, and we never all got together and saw eye-to-eye on what the script would be.
 It was not meant to be, unfortunately," but added, "never say never".
+Consequently, to the latter statement, in 2023, Black revealed during an interview that a direct sequel film to School of Rock was in development along with a Tenacious D film, saying, "Yup.
+Both of them.
+Breaking news.
+We're thinking about doing both of those.".